 Illustrated diary

-What you might have missed and what you definitely cannot miss: the cultural and leisure proposals of 'Ara Diumenge'
+What you may have missed and what you definitely cannot miss: the cultural and leisure proposals of 'Ara Diumenge'

 María Rodríguez Soto and Enric Auquer in 'Ravalejar'